Praanshu101/Data_Augmentation/README.md

 # Assignment 5 of CS 203: Software Tools and Techniques for AI

 ## Data Augmentation Techniques

-In this repository we apply data augmentation techniques to improve the performance of an image classification model that distinguishes between cats and dogs.
+In this repository, we apply data augmentation techniques to improve the performance of an image classification model that distinguishes between cats and dogs.

-The original data is in the folders 'cats' and 'dogs'.
+- The original data is in the folders `cats` and `dogs`.
-The new augmented data is in the folders 'augmented_cats' and 'augmented_dogs'.
+- The new augmented data is in the folders `augmented_cats` and `augmented_dogs`.